JNRowe/vim-configs/localcfg/plugin_vim_airline.rst

 .. note::

-    The test ``NF`` is to enable less common replacements that may only be available with the nerd-fonts_ packages.
+    The ``NF``-suffixed branch is here to prefer a nerd-fonts_ variation of a font if available.

 .. include:: ../.includes/fancy_symbols.rst